bedalus/4colour/README.md

 - [x] **Circle Data Debug display option:**
     *   Add a debug button
     *   When clicked this button should add an overlay that shows the data collected for the most recent circle

+### Phase 3: Advanced Circle Connection

+This phase introduces a more interactive way to connect circles.

+- [ ] **Modify Connection Trigger:**
+    *   Change the connection logic: Instead of automatically connecting to the *last* circle, connections will be made based on user selection *after* placing a new circle.
+This new logic applies only *after* the very first circle has been placed.
+- [ ] **Implement Hint Text:**
+    *   After the first circle is placed, display instructional text near the control buttons (e.g., "Please select which circles to connect to then press space").
+    *   This text should only be visible when the application is waiting for the user to select circles for connection.
+- [ ] **Enable Circle Selection Mode:**
+    *   After placing a new circle (subsequent to the first one), enter a "selection mode".
+    *   In this mode, clicking on the canvas should *not* draw a new circle but instead attempt to select an existing circle.
+- [ ] **Implement Click Detection on Circles:**
+    *   Develop a function `get_circle_at_coords(x, y)` that returns the ID of the circle located at the given canvas coordinates (x, y), considering the `circle_radius`.
+    *   Return `None` if no circle is found at the clicked location.
+    *   Bind the left mouse click event (`<Button-1>`) in selection mode to call this function.
+- [ ] **Visual Selection Indicator:**
+    *   Maintain a list of currently selected circle IDs.
+    *   When a user clicks on a circle in selection mode:
+        *   If the circle is *not* selected, add its ID to the selection list and draw a visual indicator (e.g., a short horizontal line directly beneath the circle) on the canvas.
+Store the canvas ID of this indicator line.
+        *   If the circle is *already* selected, remove its ID from the selection list and delete its corresponding indicator line from the canvas.
+- [ ] **Confirm Selection with Spacebar:**
+    *   Bind the spacebar key press event (`<space>`) to a confirmation function.
+    *   When the spacebar is pressed:
+        *   Exit selection mode.
+        *   For each circle ID in the selection list, call the `add_connection` method to connect the *newly placed* circle to the *selected* circle.
+        *   Clear the selection list.
+        *   Remove all visual selection indicators from the canvas.
+        *   Hide the instructional hint text.
+        *   Re-enable the standard click-to-draw behavior for the next circle.